-We were so close, only 13 kilometers from Ban Rak Thai when my scooter died.
+We were so close, only 13 kilometers from Ban Rak Thai, Thailand when my scooter dies.
 An hour before sunset in the mountains of northwest Thailand, it could’ve been an ugly ending for us – two adventurous “Biker Babes” taking a side-trip off the Mae Hong Son Loop.
 It could’ve been a mess, but instead, we were blessed.
-We were so blessed to be introduced to Ban Rak Thai…
+Rescued by Thai border guards and introduced to the magical land of Ban Rak Thai…

-Our angels appeared a short time later – two young Thai border guards dressed in camouflage uniforms driving a small scooter, followed by a Chinese couple driving a pick-up truck.
-Together they heaved my very heavy, very dead scooter into the back of the pickup and threw me into the back seat.
+As we’re prepping for the possibility of a spending a night on this dark mountain road, two young Thai border guards stop to help.
+They’re followed a short time later by a Chinese couple driving a pick-up truck.
+Together they heave my very heavy, very dead scooter into the back of the pickup and toss me into the back seat.

-We received a military escort into Ban Rak Thai straight to the “mechanic” shop located in some guy’s front yard.
-His family was eating dinner at their outdoor dining table and offered us some food.
+We receive a military escort into Ban Rak Thai straight to the “mechanic” shop located in some guy’s front yard.
+His family is eating dinner at their outdoor dining table and offer us some food.

-This was our introduction to Ban Rak Thai.
+This is our introduction to the generosity of Ban Rak Thai, Thailand.

-We spent only 14 hours in this town but fell in love with it.
+We spend only 14 hours in this town but fall in love with it.

 1.)
 Incredibly kind people

-After our stressful day on the road, we splurged on the nicest room at the best hotel in town – Lee Wine Ruk Thai Resort.
-Beautiful bungalows set in a hillside tea plantation, we had views of the lakeside village down below and the Burma border on top of a distant hill.
-Expensive compared to typical Thai prices ($50USD) but well worth the splurge.
+After our stressful day on the road, we splurge on the nicest room at the best hotel in town – Lee Wine Ruk Thai Resort.
+The beautiful bungalows are set in a hillside tea plantation with views of the lakeside village down below and the Burma border on top of a distant hill.
+It’s a bit expensive compared to typical Thai prices ($50USD) but well worth the splurge.

 3.)
 Wonderful food

 Chasa Ruk Thai Restaurant is set right on the lake and serves surprisingly delicious Yunnan style Chinese food.
-We were starving after a rough day on the road.
-The local people warmly welcomed us and offered free appetizers of crispy fried cicadas and freshly sautéed local mushrooms.
-The salty, crunchy bugs were a perfect snack paired with an ice-cold Chang beer!
-We ate the whole bowl of bugs, polished off the mushrooms and then attacked our entrees; fresh fish and an unusually delicious pork omelet.
+We were starving after a rough day on the road and the local people warmly welcome us with free appetizers of crispy fried cicadas and freshly sautéed local mushrooms.
+The salty, crunchy bugs are a perfect snack paired with an ice-cold Chang beer!
+We eat the whole bowl of bugs, polish off the mushrooms and then attack our entrees; fresh fish and an unusually delicious pork omelet.
 Simple food but amazing!

 4.)
 Fascinating History